MKom-Sama/EpicLibrary/README.md

 - Cool Modern Look.
 - Added Tables to the app.
 - User Can Now Add Books and Members to Database.
+- Added Live Folder for the Published App Setup.

 ## Wanted Features